-The RAUC bundle format consists of a squashfs image containing the images and the manifest, which is followed by a public key signature over the full image.
-This signature is stored in the CMS (Cryptographic Message Syntax, see RFC5652) format.
-Before installation, the signature is verified against the keyring(s) already stored on the system.
+The RAUC bundle format consists of the images and a manifest, contained in a SquashFS image.
+The SquashFS is followed by a public key signature over the full image.
+The signature is stored (together with the signer's certificate) in the CMS (Cryptographic Message Syntax, see RFC5652) format.
+Before installation, the signer certificate is verified against the keyring(s) already stored on the system and the signers pulic key is then used to verify the bundle signature.

 We selected the CMS to avoid designing and implementing our own custom security mechanism (which often results in vulnerabilities).
-CMS is well proven in S/MIME and has widely available implementations, while supporting simple and as well as complex PKI use-cases (certificate expiry, intermediate CAs, revocation, algorithm selection, hardware security modules...) without additional complexity in RAUC itself.
+CMS is well proven in S/MIME and has widely available implementations, while supporting simple as well as complex PKI use-cases (certificate expiry, intermediate CAs, revocation, algorithm selection, hardware security modules...) without additional complexity in RAUC itself.